 Research NTG Impact Evaluation

-Navigant will finalize a participating customer NTG study in CY2020 to provide NTG values for potential deeming in future program We will complete computer assisted telephone interviews (CATI) with a goal of 400 completed surveys for program participants to quantify participant free-ridership and spillover.
-We will develop our sample from CY2018-2019 (July 2018 to December 2019) participating customers for free ridership and PY9-CY2018 (July 2017 to June 2018) participants for spillover.
-We will attempt contact with all participants in the gross impact sample.
+Navigant will finalize a participating customer NTG study as necessary to achieve 90/10 during CY2020 with end-of-year data from CY2019 to recommend NTG values for deeming September 2020.
+We will complete computer assisted telephone interviews (CATI) with a goal of up to 200 completed surveys for program participants to quantify participant free-ridership and spillover.
+The samples are from CY2018-2019 (July 2018 to December 2019) participating customers for free ridership and PY9-CY2018 (July 2017 to June 2018) participants for spillover.
+The final analysis will be completed to calculate participant NTG for lighting and non-lighting categories.

-Program influence on participating customers through interviews with EESPs and account managers will be conducted in CY2020 based on the final CY2019 data.
-The sample design developed for gross impact research will be applied to the NTG interviews.
-This will provide a 90/10 confidence/precision level of NTG ratios for lighting and non-lighting, and program-level savings.